LBC News: History

 In Summer 2008, the 1152 service was substantially cut back.
 The overnight automated service was abandoned and replaced with a simulcast of LBC 97.3.
 The daytime service became semi-automated, with much greater reliance on recorded audio from LBC's FM talk station and Sky News.
 LBC's five-and-a-half-year relationship with business news provider Bloomberg was also abandoned in favour of business updates from CNBC.
 On 15 November 2010, LBC News 1152 was added to the Sky and Virgin Media EPGs, with the station using channel slots formerly occupied by Galaxy Yorkshire.
 This came six weeks ahead of Galaxy's rebranding to Capital FM.

 In January and February 2012, the station reverted to live presentation throughout the day with a format of headlines every 15 minutes.
 For the previous four years parts of the daytime schedule had been automated.

 In January 2015, LBC News 1152 changed its name to LBC London News and moved to a 20-minute wheel of news, with headlines at :00, :20 and :40 minutes past each hour, and key presenters including Jim Diamond on breakfast and Chris Golds on drivetime.

 On 28 October 2019, LBC London News changed name to LBC News.
 While it remained on 1152AM in the London area for a further five years, it has been available since that date on DAB+ via the D1 multiplex nationwide using the space vacated by Radio X switching to DAB+.
 It has reverted to a 24-hour station dropping its simulcast of LBC but otherwise keeping the same format of 20 minute bulletins but with a UK wide focus.

-LBC News announced it would stop broadcasting on medium wave from the end of October 2024 as part of Global’s strategy to switch off all AM transmitters across the UK as listening moves to digital platforms, marking the end of 49 years of broadcasting (a different frequency was used from 1973-75) on the former AM frequency of the first Independent Local Radio, LBC (London Broadcasting Company).
+LBC News announced it would stop broadcasting on medium wave from the end of October 2024 as part of Global’s strategy to switch off all AM transmitters across the UK as listening moves to digital platforms, marking the end of 49 years of broadcasting (a different frequency was used from 1973–75) on the former AM frequency of the first Independent Local Radio, LBC (London Broadcasting Company).

 For the last twelve days of broadcasting on AM on air, a closedown announcement was played out on the frequency at the end of the advert break before the Top of the Hour news bulletin, warning listeners that they would no longer be able to listen to LBC News on AM in London and advising them to retune to digital platforms to continue listening.

-Broadcasting of regular programmes on 1152 AM ceased on Wednesday 30 October 2024 at 10:00AM and a closedown loop, being an edited version of the closedown announcement, was played out on the frequency, informing listeners that LBC News was no longer available on 1152 AM in London and redirecting them to digital platforms to continue listening.
+Broadcasting of regular programmes on 1152 AM ceased on Wednesday 30 October 2024 at 10:00AM and a closedown loop, an edited version of the closedown announcement, was played out on the frequency, informing listeners that LBC News was no longer available on 1152 AM in London and redirecting them to digital platforms to continue listening.
 The AM transmitter then permanently ceased broadcasting and fell silent at 3:00PM on Thursday 31 October 2024.